 Going Behind, Beneath & Beyond Rome’s Top Attractions

-There are probably as many lists online with recommendations for what to see in Rome as there are places to visit.
+There are probably more lists online with recommendations for what to see in Rome as there are places to visit.
 Some of these try to offer something different, but in the end most come down to much the same list, whether it is the Colosseum or the holy grail of gelato.
 Do we really need another list?

 So what is my twist?

 The list below is a compilation of a number of different lists – a top ten of top tens if you like.
-But for each, with more detail for the top five, I suggest going behind, beyond and beneath the star attraction to make the usual unusual.
+But for each, with more detail for the top five, I suggest going behind, beyond and beneath the main attraction to make the usual unusual.
 Going off the beaten track to find some decorated balcony in a quaint back street is all very well.
 But a lot of people do want to see the Colosseum.
 There is a reason why this iconic, ancient landmark is the most recommended site in Rome.
 There is nothing wrong with wanting to see popular tourist attractions.
 In many cases, however, there is more to see than the obvious.

 Go behind the Trevi Fountain, go beyond the Roman Forum, go beneath the Vatican City – you will be glad you did.

-1. The Colosseum
+The Colosseum

 Not only is this the best preserved of all the Roman amphitheatres, it was the most grandiose amphitheatre when it was built – and was never bettered in any other arena constructed subsequently.
 Understandably then, the Colosseum is not only the most iconic image of Rome but perhaps of all Roman archaeology.
 And going inside to see the seating levels, the arena and the now exposed subterranean tunnels lives up to most expectations.
-I have to confess, I thought the arena itself was going to be bigger – not that it is disappointing!
+I have to confess, however, I thought the arena itself would be bigger – not that it’s disappointing!
 There are a number opportunities for guided tours of the Colosseum, during the day or the evening – a Night-Time Tour of the Colosseum is definitely on my bucket list.

-However you choose to visit, take some time to go behind the Colosseum (from the entrance) and see the remains of the Ludus Magnus, now below street level and partially excavated.
-Here you will see about half of what was the practice arena and the barracks of the gladiators that performed in the Colosseum.
-In the buildings above the unexposed part, there is an excellent coffee shop – much less crowded as most visitors to the Colosseum skip this side.
+However you choose to visit, take some time to go behind the Colosseum (from the main entrance) and see the exposed remains of the Ludus Magnus, now below street level.
+Here you will see just under half of what was the practice arena and the barracks of the gladiators that performed in the Colosseum.
+In the buildings above the unexposed part, there is an excellent coffee shop – much less crowded as most visitors to the Colosseum ignore this side.

-2. The Trevi Fountain
+The Trevi Fountain

 Throwing a few coins into the pool of the Trevi Fountain is said to ensure a return to Rome.
 Whether you do want to return or not, the slightly over-the-top fountain is a popular spot to have your photograph taken.
 And a picturesque one it is, day or night.